 Our home has a few different responses for keeping shoes organized, with each solution being unique to the situation.

-1) A tool chest works great for storing large quantities of flats, high heels, and boots in a garage location, while keeping them free from dust and other debris.
+- A multi-drawer bottom tool chest (see end of article) works great for storing large quantities of flats, high heels, and boots in a garage location, while keeping them free from dust and other debris.

-2) Adding a shoe rack inside an existing garage storage cabinet helps organize and keep shoes protected.
+- Adding a shoe rack inside an existing tall garage storage cabinet helps organize and keep shoes protected.

 Where does the Dottus shoe cabinet work into the equation?
 Near our garage entry door, we wanted shoe storage for the most common worn shoes (with an emphasis on being inconspicuous).